 As America changes, the tech industry has been slow to keep up.
-Over half our children born today are minorities, and 1 in 4 have an immigrant parent.
+Over half of children born today are minorities, and 1 in 4 have an immigrant parent.
 Yet Silicon Valley and the U.S. tech economy remain remarkably non-diverse.
-And that amounts to a lot of missed opportunities for all of us.
+That amounts to a lot of missed opportunities for all of us.

 Code the Dream recognizes that young people from minority and immigrant backgrounds have great ideas and will play a huge part in our 21st century economy.
 Already immigrants are more than twice as likely to start their own business, and those businesses create over 25% of new jobs.

 Can you imagine if more people with that drive knew how to code?
 Together we can make it happen.

 Co-Founder, Lead Instructor

 Ramiro knows about the American Dream and he knows about coding.
 Originally from Mexico, Ramiro moved to the United States as a child and excelled in school.
 He majored in Computer Science and Electrical Engineering at Cornell and later returned for a Masters in Computer Science.
 Together with an amazing team of top-notch volunteer instructors and mentors, he leads Code the Dream’s teaching and project-based learning.